• Skip to primary navigation

 Instructions

-• In a small bowl, combine Sauce ingredients as listed above.
-Set aside.
+• In a small bowl, mix together the sauce ingredients and set aside.

-• Add carrots, red bell pepper, cabbage, followed by ¼ cup cold water.
-Cook until vegetables are vibrant, about 30-60 seconds.
+• Add carrots, red bell pepper, cabbage, and the water.
+Stir-fry until slightly softened, about 1 minute.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!